Best Earbuds for Working Out (2026): Sweatproof Picks That Stay Put

 Three approaches to keeping earbuds in place during movement:

 - Wingtips or fins.
-A flexible rubber wing that braces against the inner ear.
-The Beats Fit Pro 2 uses this design.
-Works for most ear shapes.
+A flexible wing that braces against the outer ear.
+Powerbeats Fit uses this design.
+Comfort and security still depend on ear shape.

 - Shaped housings.
 The earbud body itself is contoured to lock into the ear canal and concha.
 The Jabra Elite 8 Active uses this approach.